openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

     │   │   │   │   ├── winKen_wave_u_cm_np1_ri_bad_1
     |

-Once you have the dataset structured properly, you can convert it to the `CVAT <https://www.cvat.ai/>`_ format using the following command:
+Once you have the dataset structured properly, copy mmaction2/data folder which has hmdb51 dataset to training_extensions/data.
+And you can now convert it to the `CVAT <https://www.cvat.ai/>`_ format using the following command:

 .. code-block::